Quincy Mining Company Stamp Mills Historic District: Construction of stamp mill (1888–1894)

 Work began on the new stamp mill in 1888.
 The first building constructed was a boarding house, followed by a dock, cistern, and foundations for other buildings.
 In 1889, six substantial frame buildings were constructed on site, as well as a railway connecting the stamp mill to the mine, and stamping equipment was installed.
 Mill number one was a wooden structure measuring 198 feet by 120 feet.
 The pump and boiler house were located on the south side of the roadway that is now M-26.
 It was a stone structure measuring 154 feet by 56 feet.
 An elevated conduit carried water and steam over the road to the mill, and handling facilities were built at the dock.
 The facility was completed and opened for milling in 1890.
 The site originally had two stamps; a third was added immediately after opening, and two more were added in 1892.

 More structures were added to the site over time, beginning with extensions to the dock in 1890 and 1891, an addition to the boiler house in 1891, and additions to the mill in 1891 and 1892.
-In all, the Quinct Mine spent $457,000 between 1888 and 1894 in constructing and equipping their new mill site, of which $182,000 went to the mill and its stamping equipment.
+In all, the Quincy Mine spent $457,000 between 1888 and 1894 in constructing and equipping their new mill site, of which $182,000 went to the mill and its stamping equipment.